 HSTA VB Active – Eligibility

 Eligibility for coverage is determined by the Hawaii Revised Statute and by the Administrative Rules adopted by the EUTF Board of Trustees.
-Requests for enrollments, terminations, and other changes must be submitted to the EUTF through your designated personnel officer.
-DOE employees please submit your changes to the DOE-HBAU office.
-If you have any questions concerning eligibility provisions, please refer to the EUTF administrative rules.
+Requests for enrollment, termination, and other changes must be submitted to the EUTF through your human resource office or enrollment designee.
+DOE employees must submit changes to the DOE-EBU office.
+If you have any questions concerning eligibility provisions, please refer to the EUTF Administrative Rules & Statutes.

-The following persons are eligible to enroll as employee-beneficiaries in the benefit plans offered or sponsored by the EUTF for Active employees:
+The following persons are eligible to enroll as employee-beneficiaries in plans offered or sponsored by the EUTF for active employees:

-- The unmarried child of an employee killed in the performance of duty, provided the child is under age 19 and has no surviving parent, shall be enrolled in Retiree plan
+- The unmarried child of an employee killed in the performance of duty, provided the child is under the limiting age, as defined in the EUTF Administrative Rule 1.02 or is an adult disabled child in accordance with the EUTF Administrative Rule 3.01(b)(3) and does not have a surviving parent who is eligible to be an employee-beneficiary, shall be enrolled in retiree plans

-- You or your spouse’s/DP’s/CUP’s children under the age of 26 (for medical and prescription drug coverage).
+- The employee or spouse/DP/CUP’s children under the age of 26 (for medical and prescription drug coverage).
 This includes children by birth, marriage (stepchild), or adoption or placement for adoption.
-For dental and vision coverage, dependent children under the age 19, and from age 19 through age 23 if they are unmarried and full time students are covered.
+For dental and vision coverage, dependent children under age 19 and from age 19 through age 23 if they are full-time students.
 For children covered under legal guardianship, their coverage will terminate at age 18.

-- Coverage can be continued for an unmarried child, regardless of age, who is incapable of self-support due to mental/physical incapacity that existed prior to the child reaching age 19.
+- An unmarried child, regardless of age, who is incapable of self-support due to mental/physical incapacity that existed prior to the child reaching age 19.

 Group Life Insurance

 Employees are eligible for the group life insurance plan offered by the EUTF.